MirsadZagrljaca/taskAC/README.md

-# taskAC
-Technical interview task for Ant Colony
+# Task for Ant Colony

+- Every Task has its own directory with ReadME expailing my solution.

+## Thank You for Considering Me!